 The photos were out for the world to see.

-I quickly clicked on the image and looked though the 19 pictures that were part of the album.
+I quickly clicked on the image and looked through the 19 pictures that were part of the album.
 There were a couple of photos that I wouldn’t necessarily have chosen, but the truth is I loved the majority of them.

 Another revelation moment: I couldn’t believe the photos were me!
 ALL of me.
 They captured the real me.
 The me that I don’t always show; the me who secretly wants to live out loud every day.